collective/lineage.index/README.rst

 How does it work?
 -----------------

-``lineage.index`` registers an index ``childsite`` on all items implementing ``Products.CMFCore.interfaces.IContentish`` (which will be all Archetypes and Dexterity based content types).
+``lineage.index`` registers an index ``childsite`` on all items implementing ``Products.CMFCore.interfaces.IContentish`` (which will be Dexterity based content types).

-The childsite's id can be used to search for content located in this childsite.
+The childsite's UID can be used to search for content located in this childsite.

 When listing items on the main portal, you can use the metadata-column ``childsite`` to indicate which childsites the content has been aggregated from.